ICL DRS: DRS 300

 In the mid-1980s ICL developed the DRS 300 in Kidsgrove, and ran down Utica.
 Launched in 1986, DRS 300 was a modular system consisting of A4-sized units designed to be placed on an office bookshelf.
 Modules containing a power supply (Kx), processor (Ax), hard and floppy disks (Dx), streamer tape (Sx) etc. were connected by SCSI.
 Initial models used a 6 MHz 80286 processor (A1 module) with up to 1 MB memory.
 Later modules used an 8 MHz processor (A2) or 80286 with 80287 maths coprocessor (A3) with up to 4 MB, and ran Concurrent CP/M-86 and later Concurrent DOS.
 Although this could run code developed under CP/M, PC DOS or MS-DOS, in practice available applications were limited because many shrink-wrapped packages developed for the IBM PC made use of direct access to the (IBM) hardware.
 This was addressed through use of softclone technology to intercept such calls.
 However, this required the continual release of patches for new application versions.

+ICL produced the DRS300 Management System, utilising the NEC 7220 graphics display controller in its Submodule 5 (SM5) expansion card for the DRS300, providing a bitmapped graphics display with three 32 KB colour planes, offering eight distinct colours from a palette of 64 encoded using an RGB222 arrangement, along with a separate text plane offering eight foreground and eight background colours from the 64-colour palette and a redefinable character font.
+The display memory was exposed via a 32 KB region in the address space of the 80286 processor, requiring the selection of a single plane at any one point in time.
+The card provided a resolution of 640 x 400 pixels with a 60 Hz refresh rate in conjunction with ICL's Model 307 monitor.
+ICL supported Digital Research's Graphics Environment Manager on this configuration which was aimed at "management graphics", this including activities such as the preparation of graphs and charts, and of presentations on displays and transparencies.
+ICL claimed that such a system was unique in having high-resolution graphics, multi-user capabilities and on-board networking.

 The initial DRS 300 also ran ICL's implementation of Unix System V Release 2, DRS/NX V2, though that was never released commercially.
 Later an 80386 (A4) module was added, to run a 32-bit DRS/NX V3, based on System V Release 3.